 The demand for changing video playback speed is very common among YouTubers.
-Perhaps they just want to speed up the boring part of the YouTube video to save time, or accelerate the overlong conversation without the need to sit through the entirety.
+And now the official YouTube is testing a way to let you custom your speed control in 0.05x increments.
+It's a great news if youjust want to speed up the boring part of the YouTube video to save time, or accelerate the overlong conversation without the need to sit through the entirety.
 There are times when they want a slower playback of the EURO Cup highlights without missing every single moment, or just need to slow down a party dance move so as to master it better.
 But how to speed up or slow down YouTube videos on earth?
 Check the tutorial below.

 YouTubers might be familiar with its hidden variable speed setting on the web.
 They can even speed up or slow down videos in YouTube app on mobile, as long as they click on the 3 dots setting at the top right corner of the video that is being played and choose the preferred Playback Speed to watch YouTube videos in either slow motion or fast motion.
 But this might fall short of expectations.